 3. Texas Instruments TI-84 Plus CE Graphing Calculator

 [easyazon_image align=”center” height=”500″ identifier=”B01MSDNTR0″ locale=”US” src=”http://seasaltandpepper.com/wp-content/uploads/2018/05/51fVrohCZJL.jpg?x39286″ tag=”seasaltandpepper-20″ width=”236″]

 With the TI-84 Plus CE, you get 6 times more memory than the TI-84 Plus.
 This means you can store graphs in full color as well as data and images in your upgraded instrument.
 You can expect the full capability of a mini computer in your hands as you are able to explore calculus, algebra, and other mathematics and science concepts easily and with stunning results.

-This model of graphing calculator is light but durable so it is easy to take around even if you are on the go.
-It comes with a battery that can be recharged.
+This model of a graphing calculator is light but durable so it is easy to take around even if you are on the go.
+It comes with a rechargeable battery.
 No doubt, the TI-94 Plus CE is another superior graphing calculator from the makers of the best calculators on the market.
 So, if your existing graphing calculator is not able to do what you need for your advanced courses or other major activities, upgrade to the TI-84 Plus CE from Texas Instruments.

 - The size of the screen is 320 x 240 pixels (2.8 inches diagonally);

-- A battery that can be recharged is included to power this graphing calculator;
+- A rechargeable battery powers this graphing calculator;

 - Supplied with a 3.0 MB flash ROM to store data and apps;